London policeman in court as woman's murder sparks protests | Law-Order

 London policeman in court as woman's murder sparks protests

 A London police officer appeared in court on Saturday after being charged with the kidnap and murder of a 33-year-old woman in a case that has caused widespread outrage in Britain about women's safety.
-The disappearance of Sarah Everard as she walked home on the evening of March 3 has triggered a wave of accounts from women about the dangers they have felt and experienced when walking streets alone at night, accompanied by calls for action.
+The disappearance of Sarah Everard as she walked home on the evening of March 3 triggered a wave of accounts from women about the dangers they faced when walking streets alone at night, accompanied by calls for action.

 Kate, Britain's Duchess of Cambridge, was among those who paid their respects on Saturday at an impromptu memorial that sprang up around the bandstand on Clapham Common in southwest London, near where Everard was last seen alive.
-A palace official said Kate "remembers what it was like to walk around London at night before she was married".
+A palace official said Kate, wife of Prince William, "remembers what it was like to walk around London at night before she was married".

 Later on Saturday as night fell, around a thousand people - mostly women - gathered at the site to pay their respects and protest at the lack of security they felt when out alone, with some chanting "shame on you" at police who were present.
-London's Metropolitan Police had warned people not to gather in large numbers due to coronavirus restrictions.
+London's Metropolitan Police had warned people not to gather in large numbers due to coronavirus restrictions and refused to allow an organised vigil.
 The head of the force, Cressida Dick, said any gathering "would be unlawful and would be unsafe".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)